VaguelySerious/solitaire/README.md

-# solitaire
+# Solitaire collection #

-Open solitaire collection project
+A free, open source, static version of the solitair collection.